What information must a recorded match contain to be used to calculate Evals?

 The match occurred within the past decade.

-Every participating player had at least 10,000 cumulative minutes played by the match date.
+Every participating player had at least 5,000 Total Min prior to the match date.

-For each qualifying match, we log two values:
+For each qualifying match, two values are logged:

 The difference between the teams’ average Evals (prior to changes from that match).